lighttt/lighttt/README.md

 ### I'm a mobile application developer and tutor.

-- 💻 I’m currently working as Android/Flutter Developer
+- 💻 I’m currently working with [Leapfrog Technology](https://www.lftechnology.com/)!
 - 📚 I’m also teaching students to learn Android/Flutter app development
-- 🌱 I’m currently learning to create Modern and Beautiful UI/UX Design
+- 🌱 I’m currently learning to ReactJS and Flutter
-- 👯 I’m looking to collaborate with various projects
 - 💬 Please feel free to ask me about the mobile world
 - ⚡ Fun fact: I love travelling and find myself watching anime and series